orltom/arch-linux-ansible/README.md

 ![](https://github.com/orltom/setup-workstation/workflows/check/badge.svg)

-An Ansible playbook to install Arch Linux
+This is my personal Ansible playbook to set up my developer workstation.

 ## Prerequisites
 The following packages need to be installed.